ShawnHymel/openmv-lego-brick-finder/README.md

 Download the trained TensorFlow Lite model file (.tflite).
 Copy it and *labels.txt* to the root drive of the OpenMV camera.

 Copy the code from [deploy/lego_finder.py](https://github.com/ShawnHymel/openmv-lego-brick-finder/blob/master/deploy/lego_finder.py) to a new project in the OpenMV IDE.
-Upload code to the OpenMV camera module.
+Upload the code to the OpenMV camera module.

 Press the button on the breadboard to snap a photo.
-About 10 seconds later (if using the regular OpenMV H7 module), a photo should appear on the LCD with the supposed target pieces highlighted by white squares.
+After about 10 seconds (if using the regular OpenMV H7 module), a photo should appear on the LCD with the supposed target pieces highlighted by white squares.

 ![Identifying target Lego pieces in a pile with OpenMV](https://raw.githubusercontent.com/ShawnHymel/openmv-lego-brick-finder/master/images/lego-brick-finder.jpg)